Anti-army protests staged at Egyptian universities

 Last month, a court banned the Brotherhood and froze its assets, pushing the group, which had dominated elections since Hosni Mubarak's fall in 2011, further into the cold.
 A court is due to hear an appeal of that decision on October 22.

-The army has presented a political plan it promised would bring fair elections, but the Brotherhood has refused to take part in the transition, saying that would legitimise a coup.
+The army has presented a political plan it promised would bring fair elections, but the Brotherhood has refused to take part in the transition, saying that would legitimize a coup.

 Tamarud, the youth movement that had called for mass protests which pushed the army to depose Mursi, said in a statement it would run in parliamentary elections, expected to take place early next year.